 Address conflicts promptly.
 With so many personality types and communication styles, occasional disagreements are bound to occur in any organization.
 Resolve issues before they multiply or do harm to morale in your department and beyond.
 When you sense inter-departmental discontent, step in and mediate.
 Listen to each side and then devise a mutually agreeable solution.

 Tips for Employees

 Sit in on meetings outside your department.
 We’re all inundated daily with meeting notices — some mandatory and some not.
 Make a point to attend one or two outside your area of responsibility occasionally if you’re invited.
-It can be a great way to find out how other colleagues work.
+In the spirit of good business collaboration, it can be a great way to find out how other colleagues work.

 Check preferences.
 Cross collaboration can help bring you in synch with priorities colleagues in other departments are facing such as deadlines, or even whether they prefer an in-person visit or phone call to emails.
 Knowing this kind of detail can bring about greater efficiency and foster goodwill.
 Be inquisitive.
 Ask about preferences and do your best to accommodate them.